-The Health and Social Care Act introduces a new independent consumer champion for health and social care, Healthwatch.
+The Health and Social Care Act 2012 introduced a new independent consumer champion for health and social care, Healthwatch.

 Healthwatch operates at two levels to ensure that the consumer voice has influence not only locally but nationally too: